Reference documentation

 Nullability and the moved-from state

-Because not_null<P> retains the copyability and movability of P, a not_null<P> object may have a moved-from state if the underlying pointer P has one.
-Therefore, a not_null<P> object may in fact be nullptr after it has been moved from:
+This is different for custom pointer types such as std::unique_ptr<> which define a non-trivial move constructor. not_null<P> retains the copyability and movability of P, and hence a not_null<P> object may have a moved-from state if the underlying pointer P has one.
+A not_null<P> object may therefore be nullptr after it has been moved from:

 auto x = gsl_lite::make_unique<int>( 42 ); // not_null<std::unique_ptr<int>>()